semiprime/pygenda/docs/known_issues.md

 * Need to test that iCal files/data can be read by other applications and Pygenda can read files/data from other applications.

-* Need some sort of testing after big updates.
-Either automated or protocol.

-* Need to expand repeats testing (test_repeats.py) to include exdates.
+* Need to expand unit testing (currently just test_repeats.py) and other tests (currently just manually checking a few test*.ics files).

 * Need to test with corrupt iCal files.
 (Including when files become corrupt while the program is running.)
 Use a fuzzer?